mdombrov-33/vault-66-store/README.md

 | `STRIPE_SECRET_KEY`                     | Stripe secret key for server-side payment handling         |
 | `NEXT_PUBLIC_WEBSITE_URL`               | Deployed frontend URL (used in share links, etc.)          |

+---

+Thank you for checking out Vault-66 Store!
+Happy shopping in the Wasteland. ⚡️